What is an IPO, DPO and RTO?

 Can your company raise money for us?

 We do not raise capital for clients.
 However, we do have a list of investment bankers and licensed brokers who have expressed interest in evaluating our clients for financing after they become publicly traded.
-We cannot be part of any negotiations and do not earn any fees for introductions.
+We cannot be part of any negotiations and do not earn a fee for introductions.

 Do you provide investor relations services?

-We do not provide investor relations services, but our founding managing member has meaningful investor relations experience and can provide you with general advice to design and implement a cost-effective investor relations program.
+We do not provide investor relations services, but our founding managing member has investor relations experience and can provide you with general advice to design and implement a cost-effective investor relations program.
+Generally, we do not recommend that early-stage companies distract themselves with the time or capital needed to implement an effective investor relations campaign.
+We believe that companies producing increasing revenue and profits often attract their own investor following.

 What valuation do you think we will have?